plomino/PlominoDoc/docs/features.rst

 This might be useful to run archiving, cleaning, etc. without giving manager rights to regular users.

-By default, an agent run using the current user access right, but it can also run using the designer (the owner) access right.
-That way, a regular user might launch an action that normally requires higher privileges if he was doing it manually.
+By default, an agent runs using the current user access right, but it can also run using the designer (the owner) access right.
+That way, a regular user might launch an action that would normally require higher privileges if he was doing it manually.

-For instance, if an agent is in charge of archiving documents by moving them from the current database to another one, if regular users does not have access to the archive db, they would not be able to put some documents in that db.
+For instance, if an agent is in charge of archiving documents by moving them from the current database to another one, if regular users do not have access to the archive db, they would not be able to put some documents in that db.
 If the agent is executed as owner, it will not fail.